keptn/keptn.github.io/content/docs/0.2.0/setup-cli/_index.md

 $ keptn auth --endpoint=$KEPTN_ENDPOINT --api-token=$KEPTN_API_TOKEN
 ```

 **Note**: If you receive a warning `handler_linux.go:29: Use a file-based storage for the key because the password-store seems to be not set up.` it is becaue a password store could not be found in your environment.
-The credentials are therefore stored in **TODO**
+In this case the credentials are stored in **TODO**

 ## keptn configure